 Crosscheck your voice pitch during mock interviews to know how much louder is normal.
 Talk clearly so that the microphone catches your voice and the listener can comfortably hear you.
-In this regard, use a good earphone with a good noise-canceling microphone.
+In this regard, use good earphones with a good noise-canceling microphone.

 Sometimes, the conversation may be time delayed because of any technical issue.
-To avoid talking over the employer or having your initial words cut out, let the employer finish the question and pause for some seconds before delivering your reply.
+To avoid talking over the employer or having your initial words cut out, let the employer finish the question and pause for a few seconds before delivering your reply.